“Call me and call my image Santa Maria de Guadalupe”

 December 12th is the feast of Our Lady of Guadalupe, patroness of the Americas, unborn children, and the New Evangelization.

-Our Lady of Guadalupe is unlike any other apparition of the Virgin Mary.
+Our Lady of Guadalupe is unlike any other apparition of the Blessed Virgin Mary.
 First, it is the only apparition where Our Lady left a miraculous image of herself unmade by human hands.
-Second, it is the only universally venerated Madonna & Child image where Our Lady appears pregnant instead of holding the Infant Jesus.
+Second, it is the only universally venerated Madonna and Child image where Our Lady appears pregnant instead of holding the Infant Jesus.

 The historical story surrounding this Marian apparition is truly fascinating.
 There are so many details regarding the time period and culture to which the image was revealed that combine to make this a truly significant apparition, not just for the Americas or for the Catholic Church, but for all of humanity.